-CODE SYNTAX FUNCTION TAN TAN(a) Mathematical Function "Tangent" of a TARGET SET TARGET PROFIT x Allows you to set a profit target order at x units from price TEMA TEMA[N](price) Triple Exponential Moving Average TenkanSen TenkanSen[9,26,52] Returns the TenkanSen value of the Ichimoku indicator THEN See IF/THEN/ELSE/ENDIF Instruction following the first condition of "IF" Ticks TIMEFRAME(X Ticks) Sets the period to "X Ticks" for further code calculations.
-SeeMulti-period instructions Ticksize Ticksize Minimum price variation of the instrument in the chart Time Time[N] Represents the time of each bar loaded in the chart TimeSeriesAverage TimeSeriesAverage[N](price) Temporal series moving average Timestamp Timestamp[N] UNIX date of the close of the Nth previous candlestick TO See FOR/TO/NEXT Directional Instruction in the "FOR" loop Today YYYYMMDD Today's date TotalPrice TotalPrice[N] (Close + Open + High + Low) / 4 TR TR(price) True Range indicator TRADEINDEX TRADEINDEX(n) Indicates the index of the bar on which the nth last order was executed TRADEPRICE TRADEPRICE(n) Indicates the price level of the nth last order was executed TRAILING SET STOP TRAILING x Place a trailing stop at x units from the price %TRAILING SET STOP %TRAILING x Place a trailing stop at x% from the price \$TRAILING SET STOP \$TRAILING x Place a trailing stop such that the loss is x €,\$ (currency of the instrument) TriangularAverage TriangularAverage[N](price) Triangular Moving Average TRIX TRIX[N](price) Triple Smoothed Exponential Moving Average TypicalPrice TypicalPrice[N] Represents the Typical Price (Average of the High, Low and Close)
+CODE SYNTAX FUNCTION TAN TAN(a) Mathematical Function "Tangent" of a ('a' argument in degrees).
+TARGET SET TARGET PROFIT x Allows you to set a profit target order at x units from price.
+TEMA TEMA[N](price) Triple Exponential Moving Average.
+TenkanSen TenkanSen[T,K,S] Returns the TenkanSen value of the Ichimoku indicator.
+THEN See IF/THEN/ELSE/ENDIF Instruction following the first condition of "IF".
+Ticks TIMEFRAME(X Ticks) Sets the period to "X Ticks" for further code calculations.
+Ticksize Ticksize Minimum price variation of the instrument in the chart.
+Time Time[N] Represents the time (HHMMSS) of each bar loaded in the chart.
+TimeSeriesAverage TimeSeriesAverage[N](price) Temporal series moving average.
+Timestamp Timestamp[N] UNIX date of the close of the Nth previous candle.
+TO See FOR/TO/NEXT Directional Instruction in the "FOR" loop.
+Today Today Today's date (YYYYMMDD format).
+TotalPrice TotalPrice[N] (Close + Open + High + Low) / 4 TR TR(price) True Range indicator.
+TRADEINDEX TRADEINDEX(n) Indicates the index of the bar on which the nth last order was executed.
+TRADEPRICE TRADEPRICE(n) Indicates the price level of the nth last order was executed.
+TRAILING SET STOP TRAILING x Place a trailing stop at x units from the price. %TRAILING SET STOP %TRAILING x Place a trailing stop at x% from the price. \$TRAILING SET STOP \$TRAILING x Place a trailing stop such that the loss is x €,\$ (currency of the instrument).
+TriangularAverage TriangularAverage[N](price) Triangular Moving Average.
+TRIX TRIX[N](price) Triple Smoothed Exponential Moving Average.
+TypicalPrice TypicalPrice[N] Represents the Typical Price (Average of the High, Low and Close).